-- Director must have a master's degree from an accredited college or university in the area of behavioral or social sciences, social work, or childhood education, business or public administration or related field and two (2) years of paid work experience in the field of social services or human service delivery and at least one of which has been in an administrative or supervisory capacity; or a bachelor's degree from an accredited college or university in the same areas of study and four (4) years of paid work experience in a human services delivery capacity or a related field and at least two of which have been in an administrative or supervisory capacity. - The Director may serve as the Case Support Worker (C.S.W.) if the Director meets the educational qualifications of the Case Support Worker no longer than 90 days to cover a vacancy.
-OPM must be notified in writing when the position is vacated and the plan to replace the C.S.W.
+• Director must have a master's degree from an accredited college or university in the area of behavioral or social sciences, social work, or childhood education, business or public administration or related field and two (2) years of paid work experience in the field of social services or human service delivery and at least one of which has been in an administrative or supervisory capacity; or a bachelor's degree from an accredited college or university in the same areas of study and four (4) years of paid work experience in a human services delivery capacity or a related field and at least two of which have been in an administrative or supervisory capacity.

+• A Director shall not serve in the capacity of any RBWO role for more than one agency that is under contract with the Department of Human Services as an RBWO provider.
+The Director may serve as the Case Support Supervisor (CSS) or Case Support Worker (CSW), if the Director meets the educational qualifications of the CSS or CSW, for no longer than 90 days to cover a vacancy.
+OPM must be notified in writing when the position is vacated and the plan to replace the CSS or CSW.